Volunteers started Friends of Dinosaur Ridge and have been our lifeblood ever since!

 In 1989, a group of volunteers, including local politicians, state employees, geologists, and paleontologists banded together to form the Friends of Dinosaur Ridge.
 Organized originally to stop the looting of the unique resources along Dinosaur Ridge, this group also had a vision of sharing their collective knowledge about the area with their neighbors.

-Since its inception, the Friends of Dinosaur Ridge has grown to host nearly 200,000 visitors each year.
-Please help us continue the legacy of education and preservation by donating your time and talents.
+Since its inception, the Friends of Dinosaur Ridge has grown to host over 230,000 visitors each year.
+As an organization with a small staff, volunteers are essential to fulfilling our mission of education and preservation.
+Please help us continue the legacy of education and preservation by donating your time and talents!

-Contact Barbara at firstname.lastname@example.org or at 303-697-3466 x107 if you are interested in any of the Dinosaur Ridge Volunteer Opportunities or for more information about a specific opportunity.
+Contact Barbara at email@example.com or at 303-697-3466 x107 if you are interested in any of the Dinosaur Ridge Volunteer Opportunities or for more information.

 We have several upcoming trainings for volunteers.
-Please click here to be taken to the schedule.
-Please note, volunteer trainings require RSVPs at least 3 days in advance at email@example.com to guarantee a spot and sufficient materials.
+Please click on our Volunteer Training Schedule for full details.
+Please note, volunteer trainings require RSVPs at least 3 days in advance at firstname.lastname@example.org to guarantee a spot and sufficient materials.

 Current Volunteering Opportunities